Introduction

 Many people are surprised to learn that the health of their mouth may be connected to the health of their heart.
 It is a question that brings a growing number of adults in London to search online: can oral bacteria enter the bloodstream and affect the heart?
 The concern is understandable.
 Most of us think of dental problems as being limited to our teeth and gums, yet research continues to explore how bacteria originating in the mouth may travel to other parts of the body, including the cardiovascular system.

 This article explains how oral bacteria can enter the bloodstream, the scientific understanding behind the link between gum disease and heart health, and what you can do to look after both your oral and overall wellbeing.
+Understanding this connection matters because it highlights the importance of consistent oral hygiene and regular professional dental care.
 It also forms part of a wider oral-systemic picture explored in the connection between oral health and arthritis.
 If you have noticed bleeding gums, persistent bad breath, or other signs of gum problems, it may be worth discussing these with a dental professional who can assess your individual situation and provide appropriate guidance.

 Oral bacteria can enter the bloodstream through inflamed or damaged gum tissue, a process known as bacteraemia.
 When gum disease causes the gum lining to break down, everyday activities such as brushing, flossing, or even chewing may allow bacteria to pass into the blood.
 Research suggests that these bacteria can then travel to the heart, potentially contributing to inflammation of the blood vessels and, in some cases, conditions such as endocarditis.
 Maintaining good oral hygiene and attending regular dental assessments may help reduce this risk.